Auckland Zoo is located in Auckland, New Zealand and has been operating at its current site since December 1922.

 The Auckland Zoological Society launched on 17 July 1929 with the aim of encouraging scientific study.

 Auckland Zoo exhibited it’s first male elephant in 1930.
 He was a male named Rajah from Hobart.
 Unfortunately Rajah had, had a lit cigarette pushed up his nose in Hobart making him dangerous and unmanageable.
 In 1936 keepers made the decision to shoot him.
 Currently he is on display at the Auckland War Memorial Museum.

 In 1956 the zoo decided to expand the amount of entertainment which was on offer.
 They decided to add chimpanzee tea parties which had been popular at London Zoo for years.
 Four chimps known as Janie, Bobbie, Josie and Minnie entertained the zoo’s guests each day.
 In 1964 the zoo ended this activity as attitudes to captive animals began to change.

-Janie was the last of the monkey’s surviving until her death in late 2013 at the age of 60.
+Janie was the last of these apes surviving until her death in late 2013 at the age of 60.

 Jamuna the elephant passed away in 1965.
 During 1973 Kashin the elephant was brought to the zoo using funds raised by ASB.

 In 1976 a flood lifted a hippo out of its enclosure and into Western Springs Park.